akmn35/new.dist/README.md

 #> [1] 0.003859685
 ```

-`qbwd` quantile function for a Bimodal Weibull Distribution with
+`qbwd` quantile function for Bimodal Weibull Distribution with
-parameters shape and scale.
+shape(alpha) and scale(beta) parameters.

 ``` r
 library(new.dist)